haliphinx/TCE-RVOS/README.md

 ## Acknowledgement
 ---
 This repo is based on [ReferFormer](https://github.com/wjn922/ReferFormer/tree/main).
+We also refer to [MTTR](https://github.com/mttr2021/MTTR).
 Thanks for their great works.